 It is perhaps not surprising that there are higher proportions of leavers in the age bracket 60+ than in the college population.
-It is interesting to note that there are far less leavers from the age bracket 45-59 although the college does offer competitive terms and conditions in an area with limited job opportunities.
-We have a high proportion of longer serving members of staff and a relatively low turnover.
+It is interesting to note that there are far less leavers from the age bracket 45-59 in session 17/18, this may be as a result of the higher level in session 16/17 when the college offered Voluntary Severance.